pyedifice/pyedifice/README.md

 A separate thread will listen to changes in all Python files in the directory containing `app.py` (recursing into subdirectories), and will reload and trigger a re-render in the main thread.
 You can customize which directory to listen to using the `--dir` flag.

+### Component Inspector
+The Edifice component inspector shows the Component tree of your application along with the props and state of each component.

+## Backend
+Edifice uses Qt under the hood.
+Both PyQt5 and PySide2 (and PySide6) are supported.
+Note that PyQt5 is distributed with the GPL license while PySide2 and PySide6 are distributed under the more flexible LGPL license.

 ## Detailed Documentation
 [Read the docs](docs/edifice.md)